DimitriPalmer22/Relapse-Code-Documentation/Documentation/Audio/Audio.md

 ##### SoundPool

-A class that holds a collection of sounds so they can be played randomly.
+A class that holds an array of `Sound` so they can be played randomly.
 This can be used to play random sounds for things like footsteps or gunshots, which can add variety to the game.

 #### How to Use the Sound Manager to Play Your Own Sounds

+Make a script with a